Investing in Our Future

 You can run your own challenge, or connect your students with a global community of solvers by participating in one of our public challenges!
 Each year, United Technologies and the Academy will announce a new innovation challenge in one of three areas: aviation, sustainable buildings, or food loss and waste.
 Your students can compete as individuals, or as part of a group.
 They can even join a multi-national team with other students from many different countries!
 Participating teams develop and propose solutions to a real-world problem, while STEM experts provide online feedback and coaching along the way.
 Tell your students to sign up now for the United Technologies Aerospace Challenge, which begins in October!

 Young people who are exposed to real scientists and engineers are more likely to envision themselves pursuing STEM careers.
 And one of the most effective ways to inspire students is by connecting them with a STEM professional, postdoctoral fellow, or graduate student who can provide encouragement and advice.
 Each year we accept applications from motivated students around the world, then pair them with a virtual STEM mentor who will meet with them twice a month through our curated online platform—all for free.
 To participate, students must be 13–18 years old, have access to the internet, and be comfortable reading and speaking in English.
-We are now accepting applications for the next cohort.
-Encourage your students to sign up here by October 31 to be matched with a mentor.

 The college admissions process can be arduous, confusing, and stressful.
 We make it simple by breaking it down into a step-by-step video guide that can be used by students, parents, and teachers.
 Take/teach the entire curriculum, or zero in on parts that are particularly challenging.
 Best suited for high school sophomores and juniors, this course can also be used in your classroom.
 Download our simple lesson plans below!

 - Choosing an Area of Study or Career Trajectory

 - Study Skills: Grades, Admissions Exams & College Success